oracle/odpi/doc/src/functions/dpiConn.rst

     **releaseString** [OUT] -- a pointer to the release string which will be populated when this function returns successfully.
 The string remains valid as long as a reference is held to the connection.
+This parameter may also be NULL.

     **releaseStringLength** [OUT] -- a pointer to the length of the release string which will be populated when this function returns successfully.
+    This parameter may also be NULL.

     **versionInfo** [OUT] -- a pointer to a :ref:`dpiVersionInfo<dpiVersionInfo>` structure which will be populated